Experiment Videos and Materials

 ×

-11 Destruction Experiment of Non-structural Members and Fall of Utensils by Long-term Earthquake Ground Motion in High-rise Building ( Mar.
-2007 )
+Examination of Destruction of Non-structural Members and Fall of Utensils by Long-period Earthquake Ground Motion in High-rise Building

 A full-scale test structure which was partially extracted from a high-rise building was shaken to reproduce the floor response and story drift.
 The experiment was conducted in order to clarify those phenomena which may occur in and outside of high-rise buildings under a long-period ground motion.
 Damage of nonstructural components including exterior wall and ceiling as well as dangerous behavior including overturning and scattering of fixtures and fittings were observed in the test structure.
 Adopted earthquakes were Nankai earthquake expected in near future and the 1995 Southern Hyogo Prefecture Earthquake.